peternest/django-mymovies-db/README.md

 ## Configuration

 Configuration is stored in `src/.env`; for examples see `src/.env.sample`.
-The movie database is stored in PostgreSQL but you can use any supported DBMS; see `DATABASE_URL` parameter in `src/.env`.

 ## How to install it on a local machine

 This project requires Python 3.11+.
-[Poetry](https://python-poetry.org/) is used to manage dependencies.
+[Poetry](https://python-poetry.org/) is used to manage dependencies and should be installed also.

 Clone the repo into any folder:
 ```
 git clone https://github.com/peternest/django-mymovies-db.git <any-folder>
+cd <any-folder>
 ```

-Copy `src/.env.sample` to `src/.env` and edit the latter according to your configuration.

-Probably you will want to create a virtual environment first.
-After that install requirements:
+Create a virtual environment and install requirements:
 ```
 poetry shell
 poetry install --no-root